Mine

-A twisty, terrifying supernatural mystery about twelve-year-old, her creepy new home in Florida, and the territorial ghost of the young girl who lived there before her.
+A twisty, terrifying ghost story about twelve-year-old Lily, her creepy new home in Florida, and the territorial ghost of the young girl who lived there before her.

 Lily Horne is a drama queen.
 It's helped her rise to stardom in the school play, but it's also landed her in trouble.
 Her parents warn her that Florida has to be different.
 It's a fresh start.
 No theatrics.
 But this time, the drama is coming for her.